amiya-pattnaik/selenium-cucumber-java/README.md

 To generate a JSON report Use `mvn test -Dcucumber.options="–plugin json:target/result.json"`

 ### Develop automation scripts using BDD approach - Cucumber-Java
+There are already many predefined StepDefinitions which is packaged under `/stepdefinitions/PredefinedStepDefinitions.java` will help you speed up your automation development that support both your favorite workaday helpers methods.

 Tests are written in the Cucumber framework using the Gherkin Syntax.
-More about Gherkin & Cucumber can be found at https://cucumber.io/docs/reference
-A typical test will look similar to this:
+More about Gherkin & Cucumber can be found at https://cucumber.io/docs/reference A typical test will look similar to this:

 ```
 Feature: Performing a Yahoo Search